 OK, so here’s a look at the main players:

-- Golden Globe winner and two time nominee (not for this one) Aniston plays “Carol Vanstone” and is on a run with extreme bitch characters.
-Of course it turns around for her here and she does the entire film at a B+ to A- level, but there’s not enough for this to be a defining role.
+- A Golden Globe winner and two-time nominee (not for this one), Aniston plays “Carol Vanstone” and is on a run with extreme bitch characters.
+Of course, it turns around for her here and she does the entire film at a B+ to A- level, but there’s not enough for this to be a defining role.
 Aniston was especially good in “Horrible Bosses” but I liked her better in “We’re the Millers” and don’t forget she was in the cult classic “Office Space” (click here for my review).

 - I was glad to see T.J.
 Miller here as “Clay Vanstone.”
 He’s the emotional side of the family and heads up the office that Aniston is looking to close.
 I first noticed Miller in “Deadpool” (click here for my review) and he is doing really good work in film.
 As “Clay,” he takes his character all the way from stumbling looney to save-the-company looney and manages to keep a smile on your face the whole way.
 Although a young-sh 35, he has an extensive resume of 72 credits since 2008 with “Cloverfield.”